South Africa beats England 32-12, wins 3rd World Cup title

 It is three from three in finals for the Springboks, after previous wins in 1995 and 2007, and they have finally scored a try in a title match, too, with Makazole Mapimpi and Cheslin Kolbe crossing out wide in the final 13 minutes.

+Kolisi thanked all South Africa, from the people on the farms and in the townships and in the streets.

+“We can achieve anything if we work together as one,” said Kolisi, who last year became the first black player appointed as Springboks captain.

-It ensured the Springboks became the first team to lose a game and rebound to win the World Cup, having lost to two-time defending champion New Zealand in the group stage last month.
+The win also ensured the Springboks became the first team to lose a game and rebound to win the title, having lost their tournament-opening game last month to the two-time champion All Blacks in the pool stage.

 England was outplayed in every aspect in a flat display in Yokohama, a week after delivering possibly the greatest performance in its history to overwhelm the All Blacks in the semifinals.
+Their players slumped to their knees at the final whistle, lock Maro Itoje hurling scrum cap into the ground.

 But the Springboks didn’t let them play, putting on the squeeze at the scrum — where they won four of flyhalf Handre Pollard’s six penalties — and using their rolling maul to great effect.